-• give a true and fair view of the state of the charitable company's affairs as at 30 September 2024 and of the incoming resources and application of resources, including its income and expenditure, for the year then ended.

-- have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice. - have been prepared in accordance with the Companies Act 2006, the Charities and Trustee Investment (Scotland) Act 2005 (as amended), regulations 6 and 8 of the Charities Accounts (Scotland) Regulations 2006 (as amended) and the Charities Act 2011.
+- give a true and fair view of the state of the group's and of the parent company's affairs as at 30 September 2024 and of the group's profit for the year then ended. - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice. - have been prepared in accordance with the requirements of the Companies Act 2006.